b3atman/currency-converter-react/README.md

 1. Write your amount in PLN.
 2. Choose currency from the list.
 3. Press "Przelicz" button.
-4. "Wynik" is the result.
+4. Here it is - your result!

 ## Technologies
 - HTML